b-t-k/b-t-k.github.io/a-guide/part-2.md

 This will result in `<p>A GIRL stood on the shingle that fringes Millbourne Bay</p>`.

 You will then have to run another regex to change the all caps to lowercase.
-You can see if you needed to change the opening paragraphs across one or two chapters it might be easier to do it by hand, but if you had 30 or 40 chapters to fix it is definitely easier to spend a moment building the regex.
+If you needed to change the opening paragraphs across one or two chapters it might be easier to do it by hand, but if you had 30 or 40 chapters to fix it is definitely easier to spend a moment building the regex.

+>**Note**: When building regexes remember spaces, tabs and line breaks count so always try to accommodate them in your search.

 #### Basic wildcards/metacharacters
 - `\n` — find new line (i.e paragraph break)